-Grant of probate

-When a person dies leaving a valid will and an executor has been appointed, the High Court issues a grant of probate to the executor.
+Grant of probate When a person dies leaving a valid will and an executor has been appointed, the High Court issues a grant of probate to the executor.
 The assets of the person who has died are then dealt with by the executor according to the terms of the will.

-Indemnity form

-An indemnity form is where you agree to indemnify us (protect Permanent TSB) from any loss if somebody else makes a claim to the funds held in the accounts of the person who has died.
+Indemnity form An indemnity form is where you agree to indemnify us (protect PTSB) from any loss if somebody else makes a claim to the funds held in the accounts of the person who has died.
 Our Indemnity form is called a Small Balance Claim Form.

-Inheritance tax

-Inheritance tax is a tax which may need to be paid by a beneficiary - a person who receives an inheritance.
+Inheritance tax Inheritance tax is a tax which may need to be paid by a beneficiary - a person who receives an inheritance.
 Contact your solicitor or the Office of the Revenue Commissioners if you have any questions about inheritance tax.

-Letters of administration

-This is an official order issued by the Probate Office of the High Court.
-It appoints an administrator for the estate of the person who has died and there is no valid will. where no valid will exists.
+Letters of administration This is an official order issued by the Probate Office of the High Court.
+It appoints an administrator for the estate of the person who has died and there is no valid will.
+Where no valid will exists.
 This is usually the next of kin as set out under the Succession Act 1965.

-Next of kin

-This the closest living relative or relatives of the person who has died.

-Notaries Public

-This is a public officer who serves the public in non-contentious matters such as authenticating documents and witnessing and proving signatures to documents.
+Next of kin This the closest living relative or relatives of the person who has died.
+Notaries Public This is a public officer who serves the public in non-contentious matters such as authenticating documents and witnessing and proving signatures to documents.
 In general, only solicitors are appointed as notary public.

-You can find a list of notaries on the website of the Faculty of Notaries Public in Ireland (www.notarypublic.ie)

-Peace Commissioners

-Peace Commissioners are appointed by the Minister for Justice under Section 88 of the Courts of Justice Act 1924.
+You can find a list of notaries on the website of the Faculty of Notaries Public in Ireland (www.notarypublic.ie) Peace Commissioners Peace Commissioners are appointed by the Minister for Justice under Section 88 of the Courts of Justice Act 1924.
 The Department of Justice has a list of Peace Commissioners.

-Probate

-This is a formal legal process.
+Probate This is a formal legal process.
 The Probate Office of the High Court authorises a person to deal with the estate of the person who has died.
 The authority is given in the form of a document called a grant of representation.
-You can find details of how to contact the Probate Office on page 17 of this guide.

-Resolution Letter

-A company document which confirms that the members of that company have agreed an action or decision for the Company.

-Small balance claim form (SBCF)

-This is an indemnity form that is completed where the total value of funds held with Permanent TSB is less than \pounds 30,000.
-An indemnity form is where you agree to indemnify us (protect Permanent TSB from any loss) if somebody else makes a claim to the funds held in the accounts of the person who has died.
+You can find details of how to contact the Probate Office on page 16 of this guide.
+Resolution Letter A company document which confirms that the members of that company have agreed an action or decision for the Company.
+Small balance claim form (SBCF) This is an indemnity form that is completed where the total value of funds held with PTSB is less than €30,000.
+An indemnity form is where you agree to indemnify us (protect PTSB from any loss) if somebody else makes a claim to the funds held in the accounts of the person who has died.
 If the person who has died has left a will, this indemnity form must be completed by the executors.
 If the person who has died has not left a will, this indemnity form must be completed by all of their next of kin.

-Will

-A valid will is a legal document detailing how a person wishes their estate to be distributed upon their death.
+Will A valid will is a legal document detailing how a person wishes their estate to be distributed upon their death.
 It specifies the person (or people) the person who has died wants to carry out the will's instructions.

-Notes

-Notes

-Call us on

-+353 1 212 4077 or +353 21 601 3902

-Drop into any permanent tsb branch
+Call us on +353 1 212 4077 or +353 21 601 3902 Drop into any PTSB branch Or visit ptsb.ie Permanent TSB plc trading as PTSB is regulated by the Central Bank of Ireland.
+BMK3132 (Rev 10/23)

-We're open Monday to Friday until 5pm.

-Or visit permanenttsb.ie